project-koku/koku/docs/source/iqe.rst

 Running IQE locally
 ===================

+IQE expects the database to be empty.
 To run IQE Smoke, Vortex or API tests, run one of the following commands, respectively::

     make docker-iqe-smokes-tests
     make docker-iqe-vortex-tests
     make docker-iqe-api-tests

-The tests expect the koku database to be empty

 ====================